AplosAnalytics/docs.aplosanalytics.com/docs/methods/aucmethods.md

 $$ pAUC={{1} \over {2}} *(C2 + C1) * (T2 - T1) $$

-When the concentrations are declining, and neither concentration value is 0, the following equation is used to calculate the $$ pAUC $$:
+When the concentrations are declining, and neither concentration value is 0, the following equation is used to calculate the $pAUC$:

 $$ pAUC = [{{C1 - C2} \over {ln({{C1} \over {C2}})}}]*(T2 - T1) $$